afialapis/calustra/packages/orm/README.md

 #### `model.delete(filter, options)`

-- `filter`: an object with "which recors to delete".
+- `filter`: an object with "which records to delete".
 Fields that do not exist on Model definition will be discarded.
 - `options`:
   - `transaction`: an `calustra-orm` transaction object